kiran98118/Yelp-Recommendation-System/README.md

 ## 📌 Project Overview

-The **Restaurant Recommendation System** aims to leverage the large Yelp dataset to recommend restaurants based on user preferences, reviews, and business attributes.
-With the increasing demand for dining experiences, this system seeks to analyze user evaluations and offer personalized suggestions to help users make informed dining choices while offering insights for restaurant owners to improve their business.
+The **Restaurant Recommendation System** leverages the large Yelp dataset to recommend restaurants based on user preferences, reviews, and business attributes.
+With the increasing demand for dining experiences, this system analyzes user evaluations and offers personalized suggestions to help users make informed dining choices.
+It also provides insights for restaurant owners to improve their businesses.

 This system uses **Big Data** technologies to process large amounts of data from Yelp’s open dataset and builds a recommendation model based on user evaluations, business hours, food quality, service, and more.